norcams/docs-enduser/docs/terraform-part3.rst

 The resource definition for the HTTP access, as well as the first two resource definitions for MySQL access, follows the same logic as that of the SSH and ICMP rules.
-The last MySQL rule is different:
+The last two MySQL rules are different:

 .. literalinclude:: downloads/tf-example3/secgroup.tf
    :caption: secgroup.tf